firesim/firesim/docs/Advanced-Usage/Workloads/Deprecated-Defining-Custom-Workloads.rst

 Non-uniform Workload JSON (explicit job per simulated node)
 ---------------------------------------------------------------

-Now, we'll look at the ``non-uniform-example`` workload, which explicitly defines a job per simulated node.
+Now, we'll look at the ``br-base-non-uniform`` workload, which explicitly defines a job per simulated node.

-.. include:: /../deploy/workloads/non-uniform-example.json
+.. include:: /../deploy/workloads/br-base-non-uniform.json
    :code: json

-Additionally, let's take a look at the state of the required ``non-uniform-example`` directory:
+Additionally, let's take a look at the state of the required ``br-base-non-uniform`` directory:

 .. code-block:: bash

-	centos@ip-172-30-2-111.us-west-2.compute.internal:~/firesim-new/deploy/workloads/non-uniform-example$ ls -la
+	centos@ip-172-30-2-111.us-west-2.compute.internal:~/firesim-new/deploy/workloads/br-base-non-uniform$ ls -la
 	...
 	drwxrwxr-x  3 centos centos         16 May 17 21:58 overlay
-	-rw-rw-r--  1 centos centos          0 May 17 21:58 unusedboot.bin

-First, let's identify some of these files:

-- ``unusedboot.bin``: Just like in the ``dummy`` case, this workload is a dummy workload that doesn't use it's boot binary.

-Additionally, let's look at the ``overlay`` subdirectory:
+Let's look at the ``overlay`` subdirectory:

 .. code-block:: bash

-    centos@ip-172-30-2-111.us-west-2.compute.internal:~/firesim-new/deploy/workloads/non-uniform-example/overlay$ ls -la */*
+    centos@ip-172-30-2-111.us-west-2.compute.internal:~/firesim-new/deploy/workloads/br-base-non-uniform/overlay$ ls -la */*
-    -rwxrwxr-x 1 centos centos 249 May 17 21:58 bin/unused.sh
+    -rwxrwxr-x 1 centos centos 249 May 17 21:58 bin/echome.sh

 This is a file that's actually committed to the repo, that in theory would run the benchmark we want to run on one of our simulated systems.
-In this case, it's unused.
+In this case, it's a simple echo.

 Now, let's take a look at how we got here.
 First, let's review some of the new fields present in this JSON file: